bioinf/Sibelia/SIBELIA.md

 temporary files").

 Above commands will run "Sibelia" on the file "Helicobacter_pylori.fasta" with the "loose" simplification parameters.
-There is another simplification parameters set, called "fine".
+There are two another simplification parameters sets, called "fine" and "far".
 To run "Sibelia" on "Helicobacter_pylori.fasta" with "fine" parameters set, type:

 	Sibelia -s fine Helicobacter_pylori.fasta